ELECTRONIC CIGARETTES AND THE LAW

-This one's a biggy.
+This one's a biggie.
 In basic terms, any new products that a retailer such as VapeHQ wants to bring to the market will be required to undergo a 6-month notification period before sales can commence.
-This is to provide full traceability for the product down to the manufacturer, the materials used and the processes undertaken to produce the product.
+This is to provide full traceability for the product down to the manufacturer, the materials used and the production process.
 In essence, this is going to slow down the market a lot and will mean less innovation, fewer options and in general an increase in price for new devices.

-In all, the TPD is a good thing for the industry - regulations are a way to keep vapers safe and ensure that everyone selling these fantastic products are all on the same page, working towards the same goal which is getting people off the cigarettes!
+In all, the TPD is a good thing for the industry - regulations are a way to keep vapers safe and ensure that everyone selling these fantastic products are all on the same page, working towards the same goal of providing an alternative to cigarettes.

 Tobacco smoking in the workplace is restricted and the law enforced by the Health Act prohibits customers, members of staff, consultants and visitors from smoking in public places and on their premises.